PAIN, PRIDE AND PROGRESS: The decade shaping Joplin since the May 22, 2011 tornado

 As survivors slowly returned from their shelter, they came back to see their community devastated by miles upon miles of tornado damage.

 “I’ve seen damage from many tornadoes throughout the Midwest.
-The first time in Joplin, I couldn’t believe it,” recalls KY3 News Anchor Paul Adler.
+The first time in Joplin, I couldn’t believe it,” said KY3 News Anchor Paul Adler.
 “When you talked to survivors, you could feel the heartbreak they shouldered for those hurt and those who didn’t survive.”
 Adler says the devastation reminded him of what he witnessed in 2005 when covering Hurricane Katrina for his previous station.

-“It was so dark when night fell,” recalls KY3 On Your Side reporter Ashley Reynolds, who had the initial on-air report for KY3 on May 22, 2011.
+“It was so dark when night fell,” said KY3 On Your Side reporter Ashley Reynolds, who had the initial on-air report for KY3 on May 22, 2011.
 “All night, we heard loud sirens, search dogs barking and people screaming while they combed through the rubble in hopes of finding their loved ones.
 People were walking around in shock.
 The nightmare was real.”

 Officials reported 116 deaths from the tornado just one day after it hit, per federal records.
 The death toll grew to 161 in the long weeks and months that followed.